jeevannn0/tic-tac-go/README.md

+### This project was made for SUPABASE HACKATHON 2024

 # Tic Tac Go

 This project was built as part of a tutorial series demonstrating how to build a real-time game with Supabase and Vue.